Sydney-Informatics-Hub/geopython/_episodes/04b-DaskDataframes.md

 Dask provides high level collections - these are ***Dask Dataframes, bags, and arrays***.
 On a low level, dask dynamic task schedulers to scale up or down processes, and presents parallel computations by implementing task graphs.
 It provides an alternative to scaling out tasks instead of threading (IO Bound) and multiprocessing (cpu bound).

-Special note regarding dask on ***Artemis***:  Dask has a library called dask_jobqueue that allows the pbs specification to be submitted from python script. ***dask_jobqueue has been known not to work on Artemis*** due to different interconnects used in head nodes and compute nodes.
-Please do not use this library and rely on the traditional way we submit jobs to artemis.

-# Dask Dataframes

 A Dask DataFrame is a large parallel DataFrame composed of many smaller Pandas DataFrames, split along the index.
 These Pandas DataFrames may live on disk for larger-than-memory computing on a single machine, or on many different machines in a cluster.
 One Dask DataFrame operation triggers many operations on the constituent Pandas DataFrames.

 <figure>